pubnub/chat-examples-javascript/CONTRIBUTING.md

 1. For the default `Demo Keyset`, enable Presence, Storage & Playback, and Stream Controller, then save the changes.
    Replace `PUBLISH_KEY` and `SUBSCRIBE_KEY`, in `.env` with the Publish Key and Subscribe Key from the admin dashboard.

-To run the integration tests,
 ```
 npm run test-snippets
 ```
 This will run the integration tests for the snippets with Jest.
-In the local environment, tests for push notifications _will_ be skipped so that you do not have to provision certificates yourself, but they will run on Travis when you make your pull request.
+When testing locally, tests for push notifications _will_ be skipped so that you do not have to provide push certificates.
+These tests will run normally on Travis when you make your pull request.

 > **Note** There is a known issue where some tests unexpectedly fail after a timeout.
 When this occurs, re-running the tests should resolve the issue.